b-fullam/IOC-Generator/README.md

 1. Download the script or use git to clone the repository

-2. No dependencies needed.
-This script was created using Python3, and all of the necessary dependencies, are included in the standard Python installation.
+2. No extra dependencies needed.
+This script was created using Python3, and all of the necessary dependencies are already included in the standard Python installation.

 3. The repository includes the following: